aws-samples/amazon-cloudfront-signed-urls-using-lambda-secretsmanager/6-Create_CloudFront_SignedURL_Custom/README.md

 6. In the browser, replace `"*"` with `"sample.html"` and hit enter.
 The webpage should render correctly now.
 7. Let's do another test by uploading a new file `"newsample.html"` to your Amazon S3 bucket.
 8. In the browser, replace `"sample.html"` with `"newsample.html"` and hit enter.
 The new webpage should render correctly as well.
-9. Try changing the date or IP address and see how it affect the access.
+9. Try changing the date or IP address and see how it affects the access.

 With a custom policy using a wildcard `*`, you can use the signed URL with multiple files based on matching pattern.
 In the example above where we used an URL `"https://d1xxxxxxxxxxxx.cloudfront.net/*"`, any of the URLs below would work: